 Hearing Needed on Whether Limitation is Unjust

-However, the father prevailed on his final argument – the trial court improperly dismissed his motion without setting a hearing on whether it would be unjust to apply the 5-year limitation.
-The court should have considered the facts at a hearing on whether the father’s delay was justified in view of his not knowing of the mother’s judgment.
+However, the father prevailed on his final argument – the trial court improperly dismissed his motion without setting a hearing on whether it would be unjust to apply the 5-year limitation on retroactive child support.
+The family law judge should have considered the facts at a hearing on whether the father’s delay was justified in view of his not knowing of the mother’s judgment.

 For more information on modifying child support, see our Child Support Modification article in the Colorado Family Law Guide.